-- 1) Official or voting representative of the College; - 2) Formal presenter of a prepared paper, or recognized discussant, panelist, or convener for a formal session listed in the meeting program; - 3) Attendee (i.e. non-contributor); - 4) Recruiter (normally, at most two per department, per meeting).

-B. Reimbursement Schedules: Faculty members who meet the eligibility requirements specified in categories 1, 2 or 4 (above) may receive reimbursement for their registration fees, transportation, and reasonable lodging costs, along with a maximum meal allowance of \$45 per day (including travel days).
+- 1) Official or voting representative of the College; - 2) Formal presenter of a prepared paper, or recognized discussant, panelist, or convener for a formal session listed in the meeting program; - 3) Attendee (i.e. non-contributor); - 4) Recruiter (normally, at most two per department, per meeting). - B. Reimbursement Schedules: Faculty members who meet the eligibility requirements specified in categories 1, 2 or 4 (above) may receive reimbursement for their registration fees, transportation, and reasonable lodging costs.
 Normally, faculty meeting these requirements in 1) or 2) will have their expenses covered in this fashion for one such trip per year.

-Conference attendees (category 3 above) may be reimbursed for one-half of their approved travel, registration, lodging, and meals (within the \$45 per day allowance).
+Conference attendees (category 3 above) may be reimbursed for one-half of their approved travel, registration, and lodging.
+The College will not reimburse for meals or provide for per diem funds for travel.